Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Oktober 2025 20.37.53 UTC
+- WIB: Kamis, 30 Oktober 2025 21.31.32 UTC
-- WITA: Kamis, 30 Oktober 2025 21.37.53 UTC
+- WITA: Kamis, 30 Oktober 2025 22.31.32 UTC
-- WIT: Kamis, 30 Oktober 2025 22.37.53 UTC
+- WIT: Kamis, 30 Oktober 2025 23.31.32 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: success
+Kategori: technology